 For the next week or so, T would sing and Papa would play guitar.
 The two of them performed four or five of the songs from the album quite well.
 Afternoons were cheerier.
 The boys put on concerts as I folded laundry and over-cooked dinner with enthusiasm.

 E.T.A.
 I wrote this because of how I woke up.
-Tyoma snuck in to my bedroom, climbed on my bed and quietly hummed “Murder By Numbers” in my ear until I woke up.
+Liev snuck into my bedroom, climbed on my bed and quietly hummed “Murder By Numbers” in my ear until I woke up.